Wundowie charcoal iron and wood distillation plant: Sale, private ownership and end of iron production

 The plant was sold by the government to Agnew-Clough Ltd in 1974, but that company did not take over the iron plant until June 1975.
 It became known as Wundowie Iron and Steel, a division of Agnew-Clough Ltd.

 Agnew-Clough planned to set up a plant to process vanadium ore to produce vanadium pentoxide at the site, while continuing to operate the iron plant.
 The vanadium plant commenced operations in 1980.

 The refinery had become uneconomic and closed in April 1977.
 In 1979, the saw mill was closed.
 Still reliant on supplies of wood for charcoal, the plant became increasingly less economically viable.
 Production of iron ceased in February 1981.
-All mining at Koolyanobbing ceased once the BHP blast furnace at Kwinana also closed in 1982.
+All mining at Koolyanobbing ceased once the Australian Iron & Steel blast furnace at Kwinana also closed in 1982.
 For the first time since 1948, no iron was being made in Western Australia.